CutTheCrapTech/homelab/.devcontainer/README.md

 If you want to get all your other Infisical secrets into your devcontainer environment automatically (beyond just the client secret), ensure `homelab/.env` is also set up correctly with your Infisical project details (domain, project ID, path, etc.).
 The `setup_infisical.sh` script, orchestrated by `customize_zsh.sh` (which modifies `.zshrc`), will then use these details to fetch and export secrets into your shell.

 ## GCloud Cli Setup (Optional)
-Run the below commands to setup gcloud cli in your devpod workspace
+Run the below commands to setup gcloud cli in your devpod workspace - after devcontainer/workspace is created, for the first time and when the authentication expires.
 ```shell
 gcloud auth application-default login --no-launch-browser
 ```